 FLR(M) visa fees

-Fiancé(e) visa applicants have to renew their visa before their 6 month fiancé(e) visa expires.
+This is because fiancé(e) visa applicants are expected to extend their visa in the UK before their 6-month fiancé(e) visa expires.

-As we discuss in our FLR(M) & spouse visa extension fees and costs for 2021 article, the Home Office processing fee for the FLR(M) visa is £1,033.
+As discussed in our FLR(M) & spouse visa extension fees and costs for 2024 article, the Home Office processing fee for the FLR(M) visa is currently £1,048.

-You will also then have to pay the Immigration Health Surcharge, which will be £1,560.
+Furthermore, you will also then have to pay the Immigration Health Surcharge (which is not required for the UK fiancée visa).

 HIDDEN COST #8

-Getting legal help will save you time and take the stress out of your visa experience… IF you get the right immigration lawyers.
+Getting professional legal help will save you time and take the stress out of your visa experience – if you get the right immigration lawyer who specialises in UK partner visas.

-Our full legal representation service is provided by our Head of Immigration, Ed Lowe.
-Ed has worked for the Home Office for 20+ years, with many of those years being a Senior Home Office Executive.
+Our full legal representation service, which is our most comprehensive & bespoke service tailored to your needs, is offered by our Head of Practice, Ed Lowe, who has worked for the Home Office for 20+ years, with many of those years as a Senior Home Office Manager.
+Ed works alongside Matthew French and Wendy Foy – both of whom have also worked in the Home Office for many years.

-This is why we have worked really hard on our free guides, our main fiancé(e) visa guide being available here.
+This is why we have written numerous detailed articles and guides, including our detailed fiancé(e) visa guide here.

 Frequently Asked Questions